pressler-vsc/sarkit/docs/source/user_guide.rst

    # this parent node does not have a transcoder
    >>> xmlhelp.load("{*}CollectionInfo")
-   Traceback (most recent call last): sarkit.standards.xml.NotTranscodableError: CollectionInfo is not transcodable
+   Traceback (most recent call last):
+   LookupError: CollectionInfo is not transcodable

 .. _consistency_checking: